-In medicine Dr. Kime was trained to the gills, 19 year’s worth of study: college (Occidental College 1 semester, premed and 1 art course; this “Bible college,” BA, biology major, no art.)
-Then med school; army service at the Armed Forces Institute of Pathology during its heyday; two separate specialty residencies (and board certifications) at USC, Harvard’s Peter Bent Brigham Hospital, Washington University; a subspecialty research fellowship (renal physiology and disease), not to mention regular postgrad conventions and workshops.
+In medicine Dr. Kime was trained to the gills, a total of 27 years in medicine or premedical.
+After the usual 12 years of elementary and high school,19 year’s worth of study dedicated to a medical career: college (Occidental College 1 semester, premed and 1 art course; this “Bible college,” BA, biology major, no art.)
+Then 15 more years: med school; army service at the Armed Forces Institute of Pathology during its heyday; two separate specialty residencies (and board certifications) at USC, Harvard’s Peter Bent Brigham Hospital, Washington University; a subspecialty research fellowship (renal physiology and disease), not to mention regular postgrad conventions and workshops.
 School over, he taught and lectured med students and residents all his career.
 But in art largely self-taught.

 However, Kime did have a whiff of formal art school training at the teachable and invincible age of 23 at Otis Art Institute, a duly famous art school accredited for training professional artists.
-But, Kime acknowledges with a sigh, not for him.
-He was there only one quarter for a couple of night school classes set up for gas station attendants and housewives, while interning at the neighboring 3000-bed L.A.
-County General Hospital, where house staff working conditions were later described as grueling and inhuman.
-At least as profitable were DVD demonstration by Burt Silverman or Richard Schmid if studied a couple of hundred times while exercising on the treadmill, as Kime has.
+But, Kime acknowledges with a sigh, he was there only one quarter for a couple of night school classes set up for gas station attendants and housewives, not career artists.
+His day job was internship at the neighboring 3000-bed L.A.
+County General Hospital, where house staff duties were overarching and working conditions were later described as grueling and inhuman.
+At least as profitable as his token tour at Otis were DVD demonstration by Burt Silverman or Richard Schmid if studied a couple of hundred times while exercising on the treadmill, as Kime has.